U.S. faces stiff opposition to emergency oil release plans

 Obama first approached British Prime Minister David Cameron and other allies about a possible joint stock release in March, as officials feared that new sanctions on Iran and the onset of the summer demand season could cause a new surge in oil prices, dealing a new set-back to a still-fragile global economy.

 In May, the Group of Eight nations put the IEA on standby for using stocks, but ultimately it proved unnecessary.
-Oil prices fell as extra Saudi supplies and weak demand offset the loss of more than half of Iran's exports.
+Instead of rising, oil prices fell as extra Saudi supplies and weak demand offset the loss of more than half of Iran's exports.

-The decline in Iran supplies has been gradual and global commercial oil inventories remain relatively well-supplied for this time of year.
+Although the more than 1 million barrel per day (bpd) drop in Iran's shipments is about equivalent to the drop in Libyan shipments that prompted IEA action last year, the decline has been relatively gradual and global commercial oil inventories remain relatively well-supplied for this time of year.

 However, benchmark Brent prices rallied more than 30 percent over the past two months, near their $120 a barrel price level that seemed to open up the reserve debate in the spring.

-The focus on price, rather than only supplies, is a shift in approach that analysts say has been evident since last year, when Obama won IEA support for the drawdown.
+The focus on price, rather than only supplies, is a shift in approach that analysts say has been evident since last year, when Obama won IEA support for releasing 60 million barrels of oil weeks after Libya's civil war had shut down exports.
 It was only the third such action in the IEA's history.

 But in some parts of Europe, which is struggling to revive economic growth at a time when rising oil prices and the falling euro are delivering near record energy costs, the notion of seeking lower prices as a form of stimulus may be finding favour.